tiaradwiputri/quiz-handson-c1/quiz.md

 ```

-As we can see on turnover data, this data consist of 10 variables and 14.999 row.
+Turnover data is consist of 10 variables and 14.999 row.
 Turnover dataset is a human resource data that shows historical data of employee characteristics that are resigned or not.
 This is more information about variable in the dataset:

   - `satisfaction_level`: the level of employee satisfaction working in a company
   - `last_evaluation`: employee satisfaction level at the last evaluation